-In today's global markets and increasing emphasis on quality, need for laboratry data has increased many fold and top of that accuracy and reliability of data is an another concern.
+In today global markets and increasing emphasis on quality, need for laboratory data has increased many folds moreover and top of that accuracy and reliability of data is also an equal concern.

-Our construction material engineering and testing credentials speak for themselves. our professional engineers having vast experience and understanding of construction materials and construction practies our team of engineers and tecnicians help our clients anticipate and minimize potential issuse and delays.
+Our construction material engineering and testing credentials speak for themselves.
+Our professional engineers have vast experience and understanding of construction materials and construction practices.
+Our team of engineers and technicians help our clients anticipate and minimize potential issues and delays.

-Our Building Material Testing laboratories are equipped with the latest sophisticated testing equipments. our services include not only Building and Road material testing services as well as engineering observation, structural inspection etc.
+Our Building Material Testing laboratories are equipped with the latest sophisticated testing equipment.
+Our services include not only Building and Road material testing services but also engineering observations, structural inspections etc.

-Our team of consultants and technologists create customized testing programs to meet the demands of manufacturers having proprietory products.
-When taking a new or revised product to market having it validated by a reputable independent test Laboratory will likely increase its acceptance in the marketplace.
+Our team of consultants and technologists create customized testing programs to meet the demands of manufacturers having proprietary products.
+When taking a new or revised product to the market, having it validated by a reputable independent test Laboratory will increase its acceptance in the marketplace.